-Help students deal with problems they might have with the University; provides informal means of problem resolution in cases of University-related disputes.
-The Graduate College website states the Graduate College Grievance Policy, and provides a Summary of Grievances Types and Responsible Parties.
+Help students deal with problems they might have with the University; provides informal means of problem resolution in cases of University-related and inter-personal disputes.
+Related: The Graduate College website states the Graduate College Grievance Policy, and provides a Summary of Grievances Types and Responsible Parties.